bwaklog/pleasebekind/README.md

 # pleasebekind 🐈
 mini project for end semester python project

+A communal platform that makes the use of NLP and profanity filters to make social media a safer place to browse

 Basic routing flow of the flask app
 <img width="1246" alt="image" src="https://github.com/bwaklog/pleasebekind/assets/91192289/d75cdb26-6e85-49f9-9095-095c72639d85">